 The Building Executive Function Skills in the Classroom course is wonderful!
 I think the term I've used is "game changer" with district administration.
 You've done such a great job taking the incredibly complex world of neuroscience and making it accessible and practical for us all.

-This course is available for three graduate level credits through Seattle Pacific University.
+This course is available for two graduate level credits through Seattle Pacific University.
 Please register directly with SPU by clicking the link above.
 You do not need to register through EFS if you are seeking college credit.
 SPU will notify us of your registration.

 The recordings for this course will be available for one year from the start date of the course.

 To access the online classroom, you will receive a detailed email with instructions on how to log in.
 You will create a username and password, and then have access to all recordings, handouts and class discussion.

 For those taking the course for credit: this class includes approximately 12 hours of direct instruction, plus several hours per week spent on assignments and interactive class participation in our online classroom (hours will vary depending on your personal processing speed).